 Availability Location Mode Semester 2 UWA (Perth) Multi-mode Multiple modes of delivery.
 Unit includes a mix of online and on-campus study requirements.
 On campus attendance for some activities is required to complete this unit.

 - Details for undergraduate courses

-- Level 2 core unit in the Natural Resource Management major sequence
+- Level 2 core unit in the Environmental Science and Management; Environmental Management major sequences

 - Level 2 elective